-Prerequisite: Pre-Calc/Trig 1-2 and teacher recommendation, or Honors Algebra 3-4 and teacher recommendation if taken concurrently with Honors Pre-Calc/Trig
+Prerequisite: Algebra 3-4, Honors Algebra 3-4 and teacher recommendation if taken concurrently with AP Pre-Calc

 AP CALCULUS AB 1-2 040451/040452

 This course follows the College Board's Advanced Placement syllabus for Calculus AB, which stresses the concept of limit and introduces the student to differential and integral calculus, including both theorems and techniques.
 Students enrolling in this course should have proficient or advanced grades in both semesters of Honors Pre-calculus/Trigonometry 1-2, or teacher recommendation.
 College Dual Enrollment may be available with this course.
 Students who select NOT to participate in the AP exam are expected to take a cumulative, AP comparable, teacher-graded end of course exam.